 Why can’t I find you at Tripadvisor?

 It’s very simple: because we can’t be listed there.
-Tripadvisor only lists companies located directly at the destination (in this case in Tanzania).
+Tripadvisor only lists companies located directly at the destination (in this case in Tanzania and Kenya).
 Since we are a company with headquarters in Europe, our travelers unfortunately cannot leave any testimonials about their experience with us.
 We therefore have a section on our website where you can read testimonials.
 Just have a look here.

 Worth knowing is also about

-Must-eat: The most popular plates are “l’ugali” served with meat, onions, tomatoes, vegetables and rice.
-Especially on Zanzibar, Pilau is very common and is a rice or wheat dish, which is cooked together with vegetables and meat using different spices such as cardamom and cinnamon.
-If you get the chance, we definitely recommend trying them!
-Please avoid drinking tap water, however, unless it is boiled as well as adding ice cubes to your drinks.
-The safest is to use bottled water.
+Must-eat: The most popular dishes are “ugali” with meat, onions, tomatoes, vegetables and rice.
+Pilau is especially common in Zanzibar.
+Pilau is a dish made of rice or wheat, cooked with vegetables and meat with various spices such as cardamom and cinnamon.
+If you get the chance, we highly recommend you try it!